decodermc/skinfetch/README.md

 When the user enters a command like !skin Dinnerbone, the bot will fetch information from https://api.mojang.com/users/profiles/minecraft/Dinnerbone to get the UUID of that user.
 Then, it will get information from properties/value on https://sessionserver.mojang.com/session/minecraft/profile/61699b2ed3274a019f1e0ea8c3f06bc6.
 Then, it will take this base64 value and decode it.
 Then, using the URL under textures/SKIN/url, it will enlarge the skin file and send it in the Discord server where the message was sent.

+Progress:
+ - Bot fetches UUID of username using MojangAPI
+ - Bot fetches Base64 value from profile using MojangAPI

+Current issue:
+ - Bot does not run previous code in correct order, causing fatal error

 I think I should write this, just in case:
 NOT AN OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG.